diiegg/K8s-node-app/README.md

 ```

-test the conection
+test the connection

   ```sh

 kubectl get service nginx-ingress-controller

 ```
- navigate in the web browser uing the external ip
+ navigate in the web browser using the external IP

 # Demo